Comcast/patternlab-edition-node-webpack/source/_app/readme.md

 **Custom Webpack Configuration**

-`webpack.app.js` this file is used to place your custom webpack configuration.
-This will merge or override the values in `webpack.config.babel.js` This will provide a way to change your configuration and still get updates in the future.
+The file `/source/_app/webpack.app.js` is your custom webpack configuration.
+This will merge or override the values in `webpack.config.babel.js`.
+This will provide a way to change your configuration and still get updates in the future.

+**Sample Custom Configuration**

+This edition includes [an example configuration](https://github.com/Comcast/patternlab-edition-node-webpack/blob/latest/source/_app/samples/scss/webpack.app.js) for loading, processing, and bundling SASS/SCSS.
+Use this sample as a template and modify as you like for working with any project asset-types.

 ### More information